talum/talum.github.io/_posts/2017-08-27-building-a-basic-phoenix-api.markdown

 ```

 Above, you'll see the module code after some pruning.
 I removed the
-documentation notes and also implemented my own method for getting a random
-message, which will come in handy later.
+documentation notes.
 Here, we're using the `Repo` module
 to fetch data.
 Again, most of this was generated, so I'm just interpreting
 it for my own knowledge (and for yours?).